 Do you want users to see different things on their forms at different points in a process?

-Most platforms out there either have a forms designer, but it’s tightly coupled to the data, not the process.
+Most workflow automation platforms out there either have a forms designer, but it’s tightly coupled to the data, not the process.
 The form designer could even be completely separate from your workflow, leaving you to come up with a way to make them work together.
 Other platforms create separate forms for each user task; great in theory (the forms are simpler) but a nightmare to maintain (ten tasks = ten forms).

-WEBCON is different.
+WEBCON workflow management software is different.
 You usually design one form.
 When users are assigned workflow tasks, they open that same form — but keeps dynamically adjusting to who they are and what they’ve been asked to do.
 The workflow told the form what to display and how to behave.
 And configuring this is usually script-free and lightning fast.

-Some workflow systems discard workflow history if it gets too “stale.”
+Some workflow automation systems discard workflow history if it gets too “stale.”
 Other platforms keep data around for a long time, but it’s simple telemetry.
 Still others allow you to log specific events and report on them later, but you have to do extra work to create, maintain, and use that data.

 You can see those metrics in the forms, in the process designer, and in dedicated reports.